adamedx/autographps/ROADMAP.md

 ## To-do items -- prioritized

-* Invoke-GraphMethod should take pipeline input for native objects
-* Invoke-GraphMethod does not seem to handle parameter and value parallel lists well
-* Invoke-GraphMethod shows an error with Compare-Object when using parameterobject
 * Fix issues where commands like gls fail if no id is returned
 * Add -all / nopaging support for `gls` ?
 * Add -all / nopaging support for 'get-graphrelateditem'?